-In pregnancy, women will suffer from several from sudden health problems.
-Some women have to struggle with the morning sickness even after the first trimester is done.
+In pregnancy, women will suffer from several sudden health problems.
+Some women have to struggle with morning sickness even after the first trimester is done.
 Some other women have to experience heartburn.

 The heartburn problem is harmless but it can be so painful/uncomfortable and pregnant women will need to relieve it with a safe medicine.
 Some of the medications are Zantac, Pepcid, Prilosec, and TUMS.